Take It With A Grain Of Salt

 I just got back from Tractor Supply, where I picked up a big ol’ chunk of rock salt.
 Don’t worry - it’s not for attracting deer.
 It’s for me.

 Here’s why.
 As part of preparing for my radioactive iodine therapy to finish off Tyrone the Tumor, I’ve been on a sodium-free diet for almost ten days.
 Ten of the most miserable days of my life, excluding my honeymoon.
-Fortunately, tomorrow is the last day, after which I’ll happily return to my old salt-snarfing ways.
+If all goes well, tomorrow is the last day, after which I’ll happily return to my old salt-snarfing ways.

 For all you wannabe doctors, here’s the Wikipedia version.
 The thyroid uses iodine (from salt) to produce hormones.
 To destroy what’s left of my tumor, I’ll take a radioactive iodine pill.
 The low-sodium diet essentially starves the cancerous thyroid tissue.
 When I swallow the pill, Tyrone will greedily gulp it down like a starving man at an all-you-can-eat buffet - and should be the end of him.
 Who says you can’t be a doctor?